HEALTHCARE COST & UTILIZATION PROJECT

 1 ICD-9-CM: International Classification of Diseases, Ninth Revision, Clinical Modification.
 ICD-10-CM/PCS: International Classification of Diseases, Tenth Revision, Clinical Modification/Procedure Coding System.

 This page provides an overview of the NRD.
-For more details, see NRD Database Documentation and the Introduction to the NRD, 2020 (PDF file, 1.1 MB; HTML).
+For more details, see NRD Database Documentation and the Introduction to the NRD, 2022 (PDF file, 1.1 MB).

 Contents:

-• The overall number of discharges for data year 2020 decreased by about 8 percent from 2019.
-The largest decrease was in the second quarter, which had about 19 percent fewer discharges than the prior year.
-The overall 30-day all-cause readmission rate remained stable at 13.9 percent (compared to 14.0 percent in the 2019 NRD).
+• The overall number of discharges for data year 2022 decreased by about 1.7 percent from 2021.
+The overall 30-day all-cause readmission rate remained stable at 13.3 percent.

 Return to Contents